-All of the Mechanic’s Tool Sets listed here are protected by some version of lifetime warranty, but only the Craftsman tools have the repair clause, rather than just straight replacement.
-That can be a bit of frustration when you’re actively working on something in the driveway.
+All of the Mechanic’s Tool Sets listed here are protected by some version of lifetime warranty, but only the Craftsman tools have the repair clause, rather than just straight replacement, but that might be negated by the fact that Sears Customer Service can help you out.
+Either solution can be a bit of frustration when you’re actively working on something in the driveway.

 Last year, the clear winner on content was Lowe’s and the clear winner on price was Harbor Freight.
 None of that is true this year.
 These are much more competitive sets 12 months later.